 Mentors and Their Role in Our Personal and Professional Lives

-I’d like to add that, over the years, I’ve got to meet many HIV/AIDS and LGBTQ activists.
+I’d like to add that, over the years, I’ve got to meet many HIV and AIDS, and LGBTQ activists.
 While getting to know them, interviewing and photographing them, I’ve realized that these activists are mentors and role models to many of us.
-They Harvey Milk’s message to heart and give us hope.
+Harvey Milk’s message to heart and give us hope.
 Not only that, but they become symbols of hope.

 Another photographer I met years ago is award-winning photographer Marvin E. Newman.
 I’ve looked up to him for as long as I’ve known him.
 The other day I stopped by Taschen bookstore in New York City to attend the launch of Marvin’s new book, a collector’s edition of some 170 photographs offering only a glimpse into the artist’s photographic work.

 I cannot talk about mentors without mentioning the B&H team, in particular David Brommer, as well as SVA, School of Visual Arts in New York City.

 So, what should we look for in a mentor?